philtipping31/DH-Bakes/TESTING.md

 ## Bugs/Issues

+I have three contrast issues flagged up on WAVE when testing the project, however I am unable to see where these are so i've had to leave these issues.

-All bugs/issues found during manual testing were fixed and changed in the code to avoid the problem happening further
+All other bugs/issues found during manual testing were fixed and changed in the code to avoid the problem happening further